Iām Jake š

 In 2023 I was appointed as an NIHR Academic Clinical Lecturer at the University of Birmingham; so I now spend 50% time doing clinical work and 50% doing research.
 I am working at the Centre for Liver Research to understand the cellular causes of inflammation and scarring in cholestatic liver diseases.

 Starting in 2013, I have written and developed a programme of revision courses for medical students with One 2 One Medicine.
 I am a mentor for the Social Mobility Foundation and have taken the Giving What We Can pledge to donate >10% of my earnings to effective charities.
-I am a ultra-runner and live in Birmingham (UK) with my wife and two children.
+I am a ultra-runner, live in Birmingham (UK), and have two children.

 P.s.